vb-consulting/NpgsqlRest/options.md

 - Default: `true`

 Don't write real parameter values when logging parameters from auth endpoints and obfuscate instead.
 This prevents user credentials including password from ending up in application logs.

+### AuthenticationOptions.ParameterNameClaimsMapping

+- Type: `Dictionary<string, string>`
+- Default: `{ "_user_id" , "user_id" }, { "_user_name" , "user_name" }, { "_user_roles" , "user_roles" }`

+Mapping of parameter names to user claim names.
+Keys are the parameter names and values are the user claim names.
+When UseUserParameters is enabled, the user claims from will be automatically mapped to the parameters.

 ### AuthenticationOptions.PasswordHasher